Khushi266/Chat_Room/README.md

 # Chat_Room
-This is a chat room created b using the python Flask library and SocketIO library.
+This is a chat room created using the python Flask library and SocketIO library.